tiktoketer/X-Gorgon-TTEncrypt-X-Kronos/README.md

 # X-Gorgon X-Kronos X-Argus X-Ladon private API algorithms and more
-TikTok / Douyin encryption and X-Gorgon iOS & Android 8404 generation
+TikTok / Douyin iOS & Android encryption algorithms in python for

  - TTEncrypt05
- - XLog
- - Generate X-Gorgon8404 (Offline source code algorithm, Latest for iOS and Android)
+ - Generate X-Gorgon8404 (Offline source code algorithm.
+Latest for iOS and Android)
- - Generate X-Ladon & X-Argus (Frida script)
+ - Generate X-Ladon & X-Argus (Python algorithm.
+New protobuf 26.2 signature included.
+Latest for iOS and Android)
- - Source code of the entire algorithm in python and php
+ - Source code of the entire algorithm in python
  - Test yourself before buying
  - Reverse engineering of any other headers/encryption of the private API